Is your website underperforming? Do you suspect it could do better? Are there gaps in your digital marketing strategy?

 In fact, most websites stagnate through lack of management.
 Those launched as “fire-and-forget” projects are often forgotten before any potential clients ever really notice them.
 The era of “build it and they will come” ended in the late ’90s.

-Websites are now essential, but compete with millions of others that are being actively managed.
+Websites are business essentials, but each competes with millions of others that are being actively managed.
 Search engines promote sites with up-to-date, high-quality content because that’s what searchers are looking for.
 So, keeping your website at peak performance now requires an active web strategy.

 That’s fine if you know how all the pieces of the digital marketing strategy jigsaw fit together — but what if you don’t?
 How can you know what you don’t know?